kiba/Writings/atg/chp50_random.md

 The staff weapon project was an idea of low priority, especially SGC had since discovered juicier alien technology to reverse engineer.
 Lee still checked in from time to time.

 ***
-**White House, Infopunk-Earth**

-The president was awaken in the middle of the night by his chief of staff.
-When you are already in one of the most stressful job in the world, the job find even more ways to add to the stress.
-He dressed up as fast as soon possible, beckoning for his wife to return to her sleep.

-Outside the door, he met with his military chief of staff.
-Then he was briefed with the latest news.

-"Excuse me?" the president said.
-"Is this some kind of joke?"

-The general gravely shook his head.
-"No, Mr. President.
-It's very real.
-It's either that, or that somehow an elaborate prank has been perpetuated on whitehouse staff."

-The president played a video on an ipad, showing what was supposed to be fictional an actual reality.
-A machine came through, as if appearing from thin air.
-An ipad was mounted on the machine, showing the face of Colonel O'Neill.

-"Alright, I am not going take your word for it," the president said.

-"You shouldn't, but we should be prepared for both possibility it's real or that it's a complete hoax.
-I should be able to come up with options."

-"Is this an emergency?"

-"Possible.
-We don't know yet."

-"Then I want to be up in the air as soon as possible."

-"We need a coverup story as well.
-A readiness exercise?
-It won't make people panic, but the Russians might be alarmed, but only the slighest bit. "

-"Let's do it then."

-The president and his family were immediately transported to a 747 in the middle of the night in anticipation of possible world-changing crisis.

-***
 **Colonel Jack O'Neill**
 **Whitehouse, Infopunk-Earth**